Question practice - ACCA Practice Platform

 Question practice is a vital part of exam preparation.
 Being able to practice in the CBE environment provides a fantastic opportunity to get fully prepared for the real exam.

-The specimen exam indicates how the paper will be assessed, structured and the likely style and range of questions that could be asked.
-These can be used to get familiar with the exam when you start your studies or if you want to practice questions or take a full exam.
+This shows how the exam will be assessed, the structured and the likely style and range of questions that could be asked.
+A useful resource to get familiar with the exam at the start of your studies.

 All study resources are the copyright of ACCA and can only be used for classroom and student use in preparation for their ACCA exams.
 They cannot be published in any form (paper or soft copy), or sold for profit in any way, without first gaining the express permission of ACCA.
 Nor can they be used as examinations, in whole or in part, by other institutions or awarding bodies.